viorel-anghel/ubuntu-autoinstall/README.md

 you are running all commands as *ROOT* under `/root` directory.
 From regular user just run `sudo su -` to ensure that.

-## Interfaces, ip_forward and firewall

 Check your network interfaces with `ifconfig`.
 I'm old school and I prefer that to the newer `ip a`, so install the `net-tools` package if you don't already have it.

 Presumably the wireless interface is already configured and you have access to the internet, we'll don't touch that.
 The wired interface is called in my case **enp3s0** and is unconfigured.
 I'm choosing a static IP address for that: **192.168.10.1**.
-Pick your own to avoid conflicts with your local network(s) but remember to replace it everywhere in config files where you see **192.168.10*.
+Pick your own to avoid conflicts with your local network(s) but remember to replace it everywhere in config files where you see **192.168.10**.

+## Interfaces, ip_forward and firewall

-Now you need to
+You need to
 - setup the static IP 192.168.10.1 on wired interface
 - enable ip_forward - that's will transform your Linux in a router, enabling packets routing between interfaces
 - (optional) set IP masquerading to make packets from clients go out on the wireless interface with the same IP as the wifi one

-One way to do that would be:
+One way to do it is:

 ```
 # set the IP on wired interface